ZedimAits/JavaHeader/README.md

 ```

 ### Nesting
 Nested methods and classes are supported as well.
-Make sure to put to put *{ }* around.
+Make sure to put *{ }* around.

 Example nested header file:<br>
 ```C